Migos rapper Takeoff dead after Houston shooting, rep says

-Migos rapper Takeoff is dead after a shooting early Tuesday outside a bowling alley in Houston, a representative confirmed.
+HOUSTON (AP) — The rapper Takeoff, best known for his work with the Grammy-nominated trio Migos, is dead after a shooting early Tuesday outside a bowling alley in Houston, a representative confirmed.
 He was 28.

-Takeoff — whose name was Kirsnick Khari Ball — was part of Migos along with Quavo and Offset.
-A representative for Migos, who was not authorized to speak publicly, confirmed to The Associated Press that Takeoff had died.
+Kirsnick Khari Ball, known as Takeoff, was part of Migos along with Quavo and Offset.
+A representative for members of Migos who was not authorized to speak publicly confirmed the death to The Associated Press.

-Police responded shortly after 2:30 a.m. to reports of a shooting at 810 Billiards & Bowling, where dozens of people had gathered on a balcony outside of the bowling alley, which is on the third floor, police said.
+Police responded shortly after 2:30 a.m. to reports of a shooting at 810 Billiards & Bowling, where dozens of people had gathered on a balcony outside of the third-floor bowling alley, police said.
 Officers discovered one man dead when they arrived.
+An AP reporter at the scene observed a body loaded into a medical examiner’s van around 10 a.m., more than seven hours after the shooting.

 Security guards who were in the area heard the shooting but did not see who did it, a police spokesperson said.
 Two other people were injured and taken to hospitals in private vehicles.

-They earned an ASCAP Vanguard Award in 2018, for their streaming success with multiplatinum songs like “Motorsport (featuring Cardi B and Nicki Minaj),” “Stir Fry,” and “Walk It Talk It.”

-They also played a fictional version of themselves on an episode of the hit TV show “Atlanta.”
+The trio also played a fictional version of themselves on an episode of the hit TV show “Atlanta,” but the group wasn't currently together.

 Offset, who is married to Cardi B, released a solo album in 2019, while Takeoff and Quavo released a joint album “Only Built for Infinity Links” last month.

-Associated Press writers Juan A. Lozano in Houston and Jill Bleed in Little Rock, Arkansas, contributed to this report.
+Landrum reported from Los Angeles.
+Associated Press writer Jill Bleed in Little Rock, Arkansas, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.